-This is the third part of my Emacs tips series.
-In this article I’ll talk about string insertion, and line deletion, marking, and yanking.
+This is the continuation of my series on Emacs tips and tricks.
+In this article, we explore string insertion, and line deletion, marking, and yanking.

 Table of contents